 - You drink contaminated water or eat contaminated food

 - You have recently taken antibiotics

 - You have a weak immune system

 How is infectious colitis diagnosed and treated?

 A sample of your bowel movement may be tested to identify the bacteria, virus, or parasite causing your symptoms.
-You may receive medicine to treat the bacteria, virus, or parasite.
+A colonoscopy is a procedure that may be done to look inside your colon.
+You may need to take medicine to treat the bacteria, virus, or parasite.

 How can I care for myself?